FelipheMP/show-video-controls-firefox/README.md

 They will appear by default for each media.

-Keep in mind: This add-on may not/won't work in sites that use custom video players such as Instagram.
+Keep in mind: This add-on may not/won't work in sites that use custom video players such as Facebook.

 This is an UNOFFICIAL version for Firefox.
 Official Author: marcintracz.official